-If you have any queries about this policy or your personal information please contact:
+If you have any queries about this notice or your personal information, or if you would like a copy of our full Data Protection Policy, please contact:

 Redbourn Care Group, Village Hall, 63 High Street, Redbourn, AL3 7LW